Ernst Thälmann

-Ernst Johannes Fritz Thälmann ([ɛʁnst ˈtɛːlman]; 16 April 1886 – 18 August 1944) was a German communist politician, and leader of the Communist Party of Germany (KPD) from 1925 to 1933.
+Ernst Johannes Fritz Thälmann ([ɛʁnst ˈtɛːlman]; 16 April 1886 – 18 August 1944) was a German communist politician and leader of the Communist Party of Germany (KPD) from 1925 to 1933.

-A committed Marxist-Leninist and Stalinist, Thälmann played a major role during the political instability of the Weimar Republic, especially in its final years, when the KPD explicitly sought to overthrow the liberal democracy of the republic.
-Under his leadership the KPD became intimately associated with the government of the Soviet Union and the policies of Joseph Stalin.
-The KPD under Thälmann's leadership regarded the Social Democratic Party (SPD) as its main adversary and the party adopted the position that the social democrats were "social fascists".
+A committed communist, Thälmann sought to overthrow the liberal democracy of the Weimar Republic, especially during the instability of its final years, and replace it with a Marxist state.
+Under his leadership, the KPD became intimately associated with the government of the Soviet Union and the policies of Joseph Stalin.
+The KPD under Thälmann's leadership regarded the Social Democratic Party (SPD) as an adversary and the party adopted the position that the social democrats were "social fascists".
+This made it difficult for the two parties to form a united front against the Nazi Party.

-Thälmann was also leader of the paramilitary Roter Frontkämpferbund.
-He was arrested by the Gestapo in 1933 and held in solitary confinement for eleven years; for political reasons, Stalin did not seek his release after the Molotov–Ribbentrop Pact with Germany, and Thälmann's party rival Walter Ulbricht ignored requests to plead on his behalf.
-Thälmann was shot on Adolf Hitler's personal orders in Buchenwald in 1944.
+Thälmann was leader of the paramilitary Roter Frontkämpferbund.
+After the Nazi regime began, he was arrested by the Gestapo in 1933 and held in solitary confinement for eleven years.
+Stalin and Vyacheslav Molotov originally sought Thälmann’s release; after the Molotov–Ribbentrop Pact, efforts to that end were abandoned, while Thälmann's party rival Walter Ulbricht ignored requests to plead on his behalf.
+Thälmann was shot dead on Adolf Hitler's personal order in Buchenwald in 1944.